“I'm open to everything”– Sevilla’s Joaquin Caparros not ruling out coaching in Africa | Goal.com

 “We want the match to be a true show and for the people to enjoy themselves.
 I hope there'll be no injuries.”

-He went a step further explaining why LaLiga is key to the growth of the round leather game.
+He went a step further by explaining why LaLiga is key to the growth of football.